stevenwalton/H5Easy/README.md

 vector<int/float> loadedData = data.getData();
 ```

-I have included a test file so that you can ensure that things are working properly
+I have included a test file so that you can ensure that things are working properly.
+Note that this method also works for loading in group data.
+All you have to do is type the full path as the variable name.

 ### Assumptions
 ---------------